cmj7gh/ansible_vps/README.md

 - After executing, login to psql and change the user password to something more secure

 I'll continue adding to this as I learn more - and I welcome any feedback.
 The next tool that I plan to learn and add is fail2ban, and I need to setup a backup system.

+## Update: also added psql using native apt instead of docker.
+The code as written in this repo doesn't work.
+Here's how to run it:

+There are some tricky issues using ansible `become` to run psql commands from an un-privileged user.
+To get around that, I used a modified version of run.sh that runs ansible-playbook with sudo.
+I'm not sure if that's proper, so I didn't commit it.